NadiaSbaa/Auto-View-Predictor/README.md

 - [Backbones-Review: Feature Extraction Networks for Deep Learning and Deep Reinforcement Learning Approaches](https://arxiv.org/pdf/2206.08016)

 ## Architecture
-The architecture includes the following backbones for feature extraction:
+The architecture includes the following:
-- **Backbone for Feature Extraction**: The architecture includes popular backbones for feature extraction, chosen based on their effectiveness in feature extraction tasks.
+- **Backbone for Feature Extraction**: A feature extraction block built on popular backbones, known for their effectiveness in feature extraction tasks.
 - **Regression Block**: A regression block was chosen for its ability to predict continuous values, which is suitable for predicting perspective scores.

 ### Backbone